(Non-)vanishing results for extensions between simple outer functors on free groups: Categories of (outer) functors

-We will call this tower the \emph{Taylor cofiltration} of $F$.
-It can be turned into a (descending) filtration by taking the kernels $F_d = \ker(F\to \LeftAdjq{d-1}F)$.
-Up to reindexing, this is precisely the \emph{polynomial filtration} defined in \cite[Remark 6.8]{PV18} (though their choice of indices makes their filtration an ascending one). \end{defi}
+\begin{defi}[polynomial filtration] For any functor $F\in \CatFuncGr$, the above tower induces a (descending) filtration by defining $F_d := \ker(F\to \LeftAdjq{d-1}F)$.
+Up to reindexing, this is precisely the \emph{polynomial filtration} described in \cite[Definition 4.10]{PV18} (though their choice of indices makes their filtration an ascending one). \end{defi}